-My husband is a cradle Catholic, though has not been engaged with the church since living at home.
+My husband is a cradle Catholic, though has not been engaged with the church once he no longer lived with his parents.
 Never had I been interested in Catholicism and in fact was turned off by it (read more in my blog here about my misgivings about Catholicism).
 But when I went this time, it didn’t seem so bad.
 In fact, if I dared admit it, it felt kind of good.

-I think after Christmas Eve Mass 2011 I have never missed a Mass since.
-And it’s less because I’m obligated to go as a future Catholic and more because I can’t stand to miss.
+I think after Christmas Eve Mass 2011 I never missed a Mass before confirmation.
+And it was less because I was obligated to go as a future Catholic and more because I couldn’t stand to miss.

 To me, this is utterly a miracle and I can explain it no other way.
 I still stop and say “is this me?” and begin to question myself a bit, but when I go back to the feelings I receive when in communion with the Lord, I “get it” again and again and again.